Retailers Expand Use of Technology Solutions

 Paul Scorza, CIO & EVP, I.T., Ahold Delhaize Company

 E-Commerce's Future requires New Thinking & New Practices to Succeed

 Jayson Serrault, Chief Marketing and Technology Officer, Batteries Plus Bulbs

 Thank you for Subscribing to CIO Applications Weekly Brief

 POS or Point of System is a device used to manage the transactions for business, including credit card processing, and the post-transaction operations that lead to customer fulfillment.
 It can integrate other software like accounting apps or connect with networks and databases to expand your business’ operational flexibility and capability.

 POS software should simplify the checkout process.
 If there is still a manual process that the team has to do, then the POS software is not sufficient.

 Automated Purchasing Program

-A POS system must act like an e-procurement system for organization.
+A POS system must act like an e-procurement system for an organization.
 For example, a POS system must be able to order products by contacting suppliers through a process called automated purchasing program.